-N o. of Mem nbers Committee Executive Director (ED) Non- executive Director (NED) Independent Director (ID) Committee Charter Functions Key Responsibilities Power Executive 1 3 0 No Charter Exercise all the powers of the Board in the management of the business and affairs of the Company when the Board is not in session.
+N No. of Members Committee Executive Director (ED) Non- executive Director (NED) Independent Director (ID) Committee Charter Functions Key Responsibilities Power Executive 1 3 0 No Charter Exercise all the powers of the Board in the management of the business and affairs of the Company when the Board is not in session.
 Responsible for the management of the business and affairs of the Company between sessions of the Board of Directors.
 To act, by a majority vote of all its members, on such specific matters within the competence of the Board, as may be delegated to it in the Bylaws or on a majority vote of the Board, subject to the limitations provided by Section 35 of the Corporation Code of the Philippines.
-Audit 0 2 2 Has adopted a Charter Assist the Board in the performance of its oversight responsibility for financial reports and financial reporting process, internal control system, audit process and in monitoring and facilitating compliance with both the internal financial management handbook and pertinent accounting standards, legal and regulatory requirements.
-The Audit Committee, among others, have the following responsibilities: Evaluate and determine any non-audit work performed by External Auditors; Establish and identify the reporting line of the Internal Auditor; Monitor and evaluate the adequacy and effectiveness of the Company's internal control system, including To conduct investigations and make recommendations relating to any communication or reports referred to it under the Whistle Blowing Policy Procedures of the Company, or relating to any findings of major investigations on internal control or financial reporting matters as delegated by the Board or on the Committee's own initiative , and management's response thereto.
+Audit 0 2 2 Has adopted a Charter Assist the Board in the performance of its oversight responsibility for financial reports and financial reporting process, internal control system, audit process and in monitoring and facilitating compliance with both the internal financial management The Audit Committee, among others, have the following responsibilities: Evaluate and determine any non-audit work performed by External Auditors; Establish and identify the reporting line of the Internal Auditor; Monitor and To conduct investigations and make recommendations relating to any communication or reports referred to it under the Whistle Blowing Policy Procedures of the Company, or relating to any findings of major investigations on internal control or financial reporting matters as delegated by